GBADsInformatics/GBADsDPM.R/README.md

 <img src= "https://github.com/GBADsInformatics/GBADsDPM.R/blob/main/img/GBADs.png" width="150">

 This repository holds data for the production version of the Dynamic Population Model, build by GBADs modellers.
 The production version runs the online GBADs Modeller tool.
+Previous model versions, used for example in national case studies, can be found alongside their input files at https://github.com/GBADsInformatics/GBADs-DPM-dev.
 ## The Dynamic Population Model (DPM)

 ### STATUS